 2. Short-term residential programs may be covered by insurance.

 Short-term residential programs may be an affordable option for those seeking addiction treatment.
 Short-term programs are shorter in duration, and therefore, more affordable while still giving a high level of intense care.
 Insurance may pay for short-term residential treatment.

 3. Requires less of a time commitment but are still effective.

 These short-term programs have a length of stay between 45- 90 days.
 This is enough time to break the cycle of self-destructive behaviors in teens.
 Teens and their families in a short-term residential program will develop an aftercare program to build a solid foundation for a life of healing.

 Does Insurance Cover Short-Term Residential Care?

-All insurance covers residential treatment for mental health or substance abuse issues given the Mental Health Parity Act.
+All insurance covers residential treatment for mental health issues given the Mental Health Parity Act.
 However, the question is if they will approve it.
 And that depends on the behaviors, diagnosis, and symptoms of your child.
 If insurance covers, your cost would be your deductible and a portion or all of your out-of-pocket maximum.

 If insurance covers, your cost would be your deductible.